 Data on Feed the Future's results are just becoming available, and there is strikingly little independent analysis of the program.
 While we cannot yet assess the impact on poverty alleviation or improved nutrition, we can assess how Feed the Future performs against its stated objective of offering a new, more effective approach to food security.
 The integrated agriculture and nutrition approach emphasizes increased selectivity in aid allocations along with country ownership and capacity building to increase the effectiveness and sustainability of the initiative’s impacts.
 We find the initiative has led to an increase in the share of overall US assistance for agriculture and nutrition, and that the Obama administration has increasingly concentrated this aid in selected focus countries.

 Ethiopia is facing one of the worst droughts in decades, a painful reminder that food security challenges remain despite low food prices globally.
 Feed the Future—the Obama Administration’s global food security initiative—has been supporting Ethiopia and 18 other focus countries with projects that aim to boost farmer productivity and improve nutrition.
-Since its launch in 2010, Feed the Future has invested $1 billion each year in these 19 focus countries, as well as in support for agricultural research and development and other cross-cutting activities that address food insecurity.
 How has the initiative performed in its first five years?

 It’s that time of year again...CGD’s annual State of the Union Game Night!
 Please join us on January 12 for the 2016 State of Union address.
 We’ll be listening to hear President Obama’s plans for the global development agenda during his final year in office.
 And we'll be playing our famous development bingo during his remarks.